thawkin3/sa11y-demo/README.md

 In the project directory, you can run:

 - `yarn build`: builds the app for production usage
+- `yarn format`: formats the code using Prettier
+- `yarn format-watch`: runs Prettier in watch mode
 - `yarn start`: starts the app in development mode
 - `yarn test`: runs the tests using Jest